good-data-movement/manifesto/README.md

 ## Values

-- Consent
-- Respect individual ownership rights
 - Privacy
+- Respect
 - Fairness
 - Collaboration

 ## Why Good Data Movement?
 <!--Why is this movement necessary:-->

-- Because even after continued illegal exploitation nothing has changed.
+- Because even after continued exploitation nothing has changed.
 - Because the problem is too large for any individual to make a difference.
 - Because a movement can consolidate existing information and efforts.
 - Because change can only come from working together.